Scammon Bay, Alaska

 Scammon Bay (Marayaarmiut) is a city in Kusilvak Census Area, Alaska, United States.
-At the 2010 census the population was 474, up from 465 in 2000.
+As of the 2020 census, Scammon Bay had a population of 600.

 Etymology

-It is named after Charles Melville Scammon Chief of Marine of the Western Union Telegraph Expedition by William Healey Dall in 1870.
+It was named after Charles Melville Scammon, Chief of Marine of the Western Union Telegraph Expedition by William Healey Dall in 1870.
 A local dish was also named after Scammon, which is a mixture of scrambled eggs and salmon, taking advantage of the abundance of the fish in the local waters.
 Popular folk etymology says that scammon is a portmanteau of "scrambled salmon", however that is incorrect as the name of the dish happened after the town was named.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.6 sqmi, all of it land.

 Demographics

 Scammon Bay first appeared on the 1940 U.S. Census as an unincorporated village.
 It formally incorporated in 1967.